-Right of appeal
+4. Right of appeal

-Any decision to impose a sanction as a result of an academic or disciplinary offence is subject to the student's right of appeals under the UCEM Code of Practice chapter on Complaints and Appeals.
-Students wishing to appeal may submit an appeal as outlined in the UCEM Student Appeals Procedure.
+Any decision to impose a penalty as a result of an academic or disciplinary offence is subject to the student's right of appeal under the UCEM Code of Practice chapter on Complaints and Appeals (opens a new window).
+Students wishing to appeal may submit an appeal as outlined in the UCEM Student Appeals Procedure (opens a new window).